ubleipzig/marctools/README.md

 Installation
 ------------

-You will provide debs or rpms, soon.
+We will provide debs or rpms, soon.
 Meanwhile you would need to use your Go workspace:

     go get github.com/miku/marctools/cmd/{marccount,marcdump}